 Another common strategy in sensory-friendly swim lessons is using pool toys.
 This can include things such as pool noodles, and flutter boards.
 Noodles and boards can help children slowly ease into the process of swimming independently while feeling safer.
 They are not life-saving flotation devices, however.

 Sensory-friendly swim products include swim goggles, like Frogglez and sensory-friendly swimming caps like Hammer Head Swim Caps.
 Frogglez goggles are specially designed to be more comfortable, easier to put on and take off and are very adjustable.
 Hammerhead swim caps are also easier to put on, do not pull on hair and are protective and help prevent injuries.
 Note that Sensory Friendly Solutions is not paid to endorse products.
-When we mention specific products it is because we have personally reviewed them, tried them, and feel that they are worthy of mention as being sensory-friendly.

 Use a graded approach in your swimming lessons